nikita-bachhas/Analysis-of-Ransomware-Groups/README.md

 ## Functionality
 1. We first accessed the dark web using Tor browser to scrape ransomware shaming websites to extract data
-2. Then, the scrapped txt files are cleaned and processed using beautifulsoup to obtain relevant data
+2. The scrapped txt files were then cleaned and processed using beautifulsoup to obtain relevant data
 3. We then used tableau for data visualisation and analysis

 ## Documentation